Skip to main contentSkip to footer content

 Q: How do I request my accommodations?

-A: You can request your accommodations by submitting a Semester Accommodations Request form (either online or in-person), which can be found on our Accommodations & Services page.
+A: You can request your accommodations by submitting a Semester Accommodations Request form, which can be found on our Accommodations & Services page.
 Remember that accommodations must be requested every semester.

 Q: If I get Assistive Technology as an accommodation, how do I ask for training?